elizavetasemenova/elizavetasemenova.github.io/_posts/2018-01-06-An-excerpt-of-my-PhD-paper.md

 date: 2018-01-06
 comments: true
 ---
-Model.

-### Model
+## Paper 1 - Model

-## Log-Gaussian Cox Process
+### Log-Gaussian Cox Process
-We consider a random realization of a point process $S=\{s_1, \dots ,s_n\}$ - a \textit{point pattern} in a study region $D$.
+We consider a random realization of a point process $S=\{s_1, \dots ,s_n\}$ - a *point pattern* in a study region $D$.
 The aim of point patterns analysis is to discover the underlying process based on the generated events $S$.
 Both the number of events $n$ and their locations $S$ are random.
 Point processes are characterized by their first- and second- order properties.
-First-order properties, such as  \textit{intensity function}, measure the distribution of events in a study region.
+First-order properties, such as *intensity function*, measure the distribution of events in a study region.
 Second-order properties measure the tendency of events to appear clustered, independently, or regularly-spaced.
-The \textit{intensity function} $\lambda(s)$ represents the non-normalized location probability density and sums up to the expectation of the total number of points within the study region $D$:
+The *intensity function* $\lambda(s)$ represents the non-normalized location probability density and sums up to the expectation of the total number of points within the study region $D$:
 \begin{equation}
 \text{E}[N(D)] = \lambda(D) = \int_D \lambda(s)ds,
 \end{equation}